Grazers/grazersfilm/_pages/home.md

 title: "Grazers: A Cooperative Story"
 permalink: /
 published: true
 excerpt: "What is the true value of small farms?
 Can they realistically compete against an industrialized food system?
 Can the members survive their first year?
-At stake are their farms, the health of the land, and a way of life."
+At stake are their farms, the health of the land, and a way of life"
 youtube: sIkNV_wn_tA
 ---